Calculation

 Note:

-When the Calculation item is set to Uncal, this section will be disabled).
+When the Calculations item is set to Uncal, this section will be inactive (disabled).

 Response Base

-Selects the response base (Area/Height) for unidentified substances.
+Selects the response base (Area/Height) for unidentified peaks.

 Response Factor

-Coefficient for calculating the Amount of unidentified substances.
+Coefficient for calculating the Amount of unidentified peaks.
 The quantity is determined as the Response Base of a peak multiplied by this coefficient.
 This is basically an artificial single-point calibration.

 Calibration Cloning In Sequence

-Sets the name for cloned calibration files used in the Standard Addition calibration method and during the Calibration Bracketing.
-The field enables the use of any text, however it is recommended to use variables (added using the button) appropriate to the calibration method.
+Sets the name for cloned calibration files used in the Standard Addition calibration method, during Calibration Bracketing, or created when the Clone on first recalibration (safe calibration usage) option is selected in the Sequence Options.
+The field enables the use of any text, however it is recommended to use variables (accessible via the button) to create unique name for each clone, appropriate to the calibration method.
 For more details on the variable types and functions, see the chapter "Chromatogram File Name".

 Note:

-It is advantageous to use the Sample ID (%q) as a part of the variable for the Standard Addition measurements, where all lines belonging to one sample (Unknown, possible Blank, all Standards on other levels of the same sample) share the same Sample ID in the Sequence window.
-For the Calibration Bracketing, the use of Date and Time (in any format) as a part of the Calibration Cloning In Sequence field may be advantageous.
-For Safe Calibration Usage, the use of Date (%D) variable as a part of the cloned calibration name is advantageous.
+It is advantageous to use the Sample ID (%q variable) as a part of calibration clone name for the Standard Addition measurements, where all lines belonging to one sample (i.e., Unknown, possibly Blank, and all Standards on other levels of the same sample) share the same Sample ID in the Sequence window.
+For Calibration Bracketing, the use of Date and Time (in any format) as a part of the Calibration Cloning In Sequence field may be advantageous.
+For Safe Calibration Usage, the use of Date (%D variable) as a part of the cloned calibration name is advantageous.